microsoft/SDN/Kubernetes/HOWTO-on-prem.md

 $ unset KUBE_BUILD_PLATFORMS
 ```

 Done!
 Now, we also need the actual Linux Kubernetes binaries for v1.8.
-You can pull these from [the Kubernetes mainline](https://github.com/kubernetes/kubernetes/releases/tag/v1.8.0-rc.1), or build them from source as above, except using `K8SREPO=k8s.io/kubernetes` and the `release-1.8` branch.
+You can pull these from [the Kubernetes mainline](https://github.com/kubernetes/kubernetes/releases/tag/v1.8.0-rc.1), or build them from source as above, except using `K8SREPO=k8s.io/kubernetes` and the `release-1.8` branch, stopping before the `export ...` line.

+If you built them from source, copy the binaries (at least `hyperkube`, `kubectl`, and `kubeadm`) directly to `~/kube/bin`.
+Otherwise, you will need to extract the downloaded archive and run the `cluster/get-kube-binaries.sh` script before copying the binaries.

  Copy these to `~/kube/bin` (note the extra `/bin` compared to the above path; we actual need to use these during master configuration, rather than just copying them to the Windows node).
 The v1.8 Windows binary `kubectl.exe` is included in the `windows/` directory of this repo, but you can also build it here (setting `KUBE_BUILD_PLATFORMS=windows/amd64` and `WHAT=cmd/kubectl` as above).

 ### Install CNI Plugins ###
 We also need to install the basic CNI plugin binaries so that networking works.
 Download them from [here](https://github.com/containernetworking/plugins/releases) and copy them to `/opt/cni/bin/`.